philsch/usercentrics-widgets/index.md

 * change the `src` attribute to `data-src`
 * add the `uc-widget` class
 * add the `data-uc-id` attribute (the Usercentrics Service ID you want to linke the iframe to)
-* finally make sure this script is added at the end of your HTML `body`
+* finally, make sure to add this plugin script at the end of your HTML `body`

 A complete example looks like: